GERMAN SHEPHERD DOG CLUB OF SAN DIEGO COUNTY

 General Appearance

-The first impression of a good German Shepherd Dog is that of a strong, agile, well muscled animal, alert and full of life.
-It is well balanced, with harmonious development of the forequarter and hindquarter.
-The dog is longer than tall, deep-bodied, and presents an outline of smooth curves rather than angles.
-It looks substantial and not spindly, giving the impression, both at rest and in motion, of muscular fitness and nimbleness without any look of clumsiness or soft living.
-The ideal dog is stamped with a look of quality and nobility--difficult to define, but unmistakable when present.
-Secondary sex characteristics are strongly marked, and every animal gives a definite impression of masculinity or femininity, according to its sex.
+A good German Shepherd Dog should first and foremost give the impression of a strong, agile, well-muscled animal that is alert and full of life.
+It should be well-balanced, with harmonious development of both the forequarters and hindquarters.
+The dog is longer than tall, deep-bodied, and presents a profile of smooth curves rather than angles.
+It should appear substantial and not spindly, conveying an impression of muscular fitness and agility without clumsiness or signs of neglect.
+The ideal German Shepherd Dog exhibits a look of quality and nobility—difficult to define but unmistakable when present.
+Secondary sex characteristics should be strongly marked, and every dog should convey a clear sense of masculinity or femininity, according to its sex.

 Temperament

-The breed has a distinct personality marked by direct and fearless, but not hostile, expression, self-confidence and a certain aloofness that does not lend itself to immediate and indiscriminate friendships.
-The dog must be approachable, quietly standing its ground and showing confidence and willingness to meet overtures without itself making them.
-It is poised, but when the occasion demands, eager and alert; both fit and willing to serve in its capacity as companion, watchdog, blind leader, herding dog, or guardian, whichever the circumstances may demand.
-The dog must not be timid, shrinking behind its master or handler; it should not be nervous, looking about or upward with anxious expression or showing nervous reactions, such as tucking of tail, to strange sounds or sights.
-Lack of confidence under any surroundings is not typical of good character.
-Any of the above deficiencies in character which indicate shyness must be penalized as very serious faults and any dog exhibiting pronounced indications of these must be excused from the ring.
-It must be possible for the judge to observe the teeth and to determine that both testicles are descended.
+The German Shepherd Dog has a distinct personality characterized by a direct and fearless demeanor, though it is not hostile.
+It should exhibit self-confidence and a certain aloofness that doesn’t lend itself to immediate or indiscriminate friendliness.
+The dog must be approachable, standing its ground quietly while showing confidence and willingness to respond to overtures without initiating them.
+It should be poised yet eager and alert when the situation requires, capable of serving as a companion, watchdog, guide, herding dog, or guardian as needed.
+The breed must not be timid or shrink behind its handler; it should not display nervousness, such as tucking its tail or showing anxiety towards unfamiliar sounds or sights.
+A lack of confidence in any setting is not typical of good character.
+Deficiencies that indicate shyness are considered serious faults and any dog showing pronounced signs of these must be excused from the ring.
+The judge must be able to observe the dog’s teeth and verify that both testicles are descended.
 Any dog that attempts to bite the judge must be disqualified.
-The ideal dog is a working animal with an incorruptible character combined with body and gait suitable for the arduous work that constitutes its primary purpose.
+The ideal German Shepherd Dog is a working animal with an incorruptible character, complemented by a body and gait suitable for its demanding primary functions.

 Our vision

-The German Shepherd Dog Club of San Diego County's vision is to perpetuate the positive public image of the German Shepherd Dog breed.
-GSDCSDC also advocates for the ethical and proper breeding of the GSD breed.
-GSDCSDC encourages participation of their members to support the various dog sports the German Shepherd Dog excels in.
+The German Shepherd Dog Club of San Diego County vision is to enhance and maintain the positive public image of the German Shepherd Dog breed.
+We advocate for ethical and responsible breeding practices while encouraging our members to actively participate in and support the various dog sports in which German Shepherd Dogs excel.